-The change of address form required by the Federal Government can be downloaded from www.immi.gov.au.
+The change of address form required by the Federal Government can be downloaded from immi.gov.au

-Please ensure that the School is always informed in writing of any change of address within seven days of any change to your address.
+Please ensure that the School is always informed in writing within seven days of any change to your address.

 Co-curricular opportunities

 There are lots of opportunities for you to experience different interests and for you to realise your potential.
 We encourage you to take advantage of the many opportunities that you will have to become involved in School events that occur outside the classroom.
 Extra curricular activities are available during school hours or after hours as part of the School's AbbSchool program.